 When we were back from Cetinje via Kotor Serpentine, the views from the road left us a strong impression.
 Located on the only natural fjord of its kind in the world, the Bay of Kotor has made to the list of Most Beautiful Bays in the World.
 The view of this town is one of the amazing sights, not only of the Adriatic coast but of the world.

 Kotor is not about beautiful but also about its history.
 The town is known under many names throughout history, Katareo, followed by Dekatera, Dekaderon and Katarum, and others.
 It is unclear how Kotor was found.
 But the common information is that the Greek were the first settlers.
-The town changed rulers several times, but it was at its most prosperous as a Serbian state during the Nemanjić dynasty of 1185-1371.
+The town changed rulers several times, and it was at its most prosperous as a Serbian state during the Nemanjić dynasty of 1185-1371.
 Later Venetian ruled in 1420 until 1797.
 From 1797 to 18143, Kotor fell into another period of transition.
 In 1813, Metropolitan Petar I Petrovic unified Bay of Kotor with Montenegro.
-In 1918, Bay of Kotor and Montenegro became part of the Kingdom of Yugoslavia.
+Later, in 1918, Bay of Kotor and Montenegro became part of the Kingdom of Yugoslavia.

 In history, seafaring, artistry, weaponry, and goldsmithing were popular trades in Kotor.
 Besides, historical figures including Fra Vito—the architect of the Monastery Dečani, as well as countless sea captains, diplomats, publishers, and poets had made this cultural heritage site.